SagitMalka/Traffic-Analysis-and-Visualization/README.md

 - Fit exponential distribution to delay times.
 - Plot Probability Density Function (PDF) of delay times.
 - Generate Complementary Cumulative Distribution Function (CCDF) plots of message size distributions.
-- Save plots in the `plots_png` directory.
+- Save plots in the `res` directory.

 ## Configuration

-- The script automatically deletes existing PNG files in the `plots_png` directory before generating new plots.
+- The script automatically deletes existing PNG files in the `res` directory before generating new plots.
 - You can customize the behavior by modifying the script variables and functions.

 ## Notes